-All of our computers have either Windows 7 or 10 operating systems.
-Normally the computers are supplied with the Windows operating system, i-Tunes, Firefox web-browser and Open Office, as well as the necessary Tobii software and either The Grid 2 or Tobii Communicator.
-Files included with Firefox allow the user to access online TV, radio, newspapers, books from the Gutenberg Project and other services, such as Amazon and Netflix.
+All of our laptop and tablet computers have either Windows 7 or Windows 10 operating systems.
+Normally they are supplied with software to support Eye Gaze or HeadMouse as required, and with Firefox web browser, Open Office, and either Grid 3 or Tobii Dynavox’s Communicator 5.
+Firefox is set up to allow the user easy access to online TV, radio, newspapers, books from the Gutenberg Project and other services, such as social media, Amazon and Netflix.
 We also include the Cereproc Scottish voices Stuart and Heather.

 While we may provide a device to aid communication, it is rarely a complete solution to the person’s needs.
-For example, we are unable at present to lend wheelchair mounted devices or devices to hang from rolling mounts, due to the wide range of possible configurations we might need to accommodate, and also because we are unable to securely mount the laptops and all-in-one PCs that we have available.
+For example, we are unable at present to lend wheelchair-mounted devices or devices to hang from rolling mounts, due to the wide range of possible configurations we might need to accommodate.
+We are also unable to securely mount the laptops and all-in-one PCs that we have available.

-Where a patient needs help to access their own PC for communication purposes we can lend an eye-gaze, head-mouse or switches with associated software to operate those devices.
-Due to the costs of the licenses for specialist communications software such as The Grid or Tobii Communicator we are unable to provide these for installation on a person’s own PC but happy to provide copies of free software that do similar things, such as “Balabolka” or “Gazespeaker,” and are happy to advise on the accessibility and speech options built into Windows.
+Where a patient needs help accessing their own PC for communication purposes, we can lend an Eye Gaze, HeadMouse or switches with associated software to operate those devices.
+Due to the costs of licenses for specialist communications software, such as The Grid or Tobii Communicator, we are unable to provide these for installation on a users’s own PC, however we can provide copies of free software that do similar things; such as “Balabolka” or “Gazespeaker.”
+We can also advise on the accessibility, Eye Gaze and speech options built into Windows.

 Normally we would lend following an assessment of the person’s needs by the Scottish Centre for Technology for the Communication Impaired (SCTCI), or a similar organisation, or a suitably qualified and experienced Speech and Language Therapist (SLT).

-If your patient is not communication impaired (or becoming impaired), and does not meet the criteria for which you as a statutory service would provide equipment, then our project would probably be unable to lend equipment or software.
-However, we might be able to advise on other possible solutions and may be able to help in other ways.
+If your patient is not communication impaired (or becoming impaired), and does not meet the criteria for which a statutory service would provide equipment, help may still be available.